Unlocking Land for Microenterprise Growth (ULMEG) Project

 The project will produce the following outcomes:

-- A comprehensive desk-top study into the state of knowledge on land rigidities and constraints in the township context.
-The study will address the different contexts (and settlement types) of township land management.
-The research will examine: i) legal frameworks, ii) institutional constraints, iii) structural obstacles, iv) market conditions, v) municipal development planning approaches and vi) constitutional issues.
-In relation to this, a working draft paper on land use management in South Africa can be found here.
+- A comprehensive desk-top study into the state of knowledge on land rigidities and constraints on micro-enterprises in the township context.
+The research has examined: i) legal frameworks, ii) institutional constraints, iii) structural obstacles, iv) market conditions, v) municipal development planning approaches and vi) constitutional issues.
+See our report on post-apartheid spatial inequality here.

-- The formulation of policy recommendations and actions at national, provincial and municipal levels.
+- The project is developing a series of policy recommendations and actions at national, provincial and municipal levels.
+The recommendations and supporting research outputs will be presented at public exhibition events in Cape Town and Johannesburg.

 The project will be implemented over 24 months.
 The project commenced on the 1st February 2016 and is scheduled to conclude on the 1st February 2018.